-Writers Write creates writing resources for writers.
+Writers Write shares writing tips and creates writing resources for writers.
 This post on using the protagonist as a literary device will help you write your book.

 Welcome to the first instalment in my series on the four main characters and why they are literary devices.
 Today I’m going to write about the protagonist and his or her role in our stories.